The GED test is hard because it is very time-pressured. But if you prepare with good resources, the GED is quite easy.

 Things to remember: the goal of taking these classes is to pass the GED test, so you are exposed to topics that are part of the GED test.
-Covcel GED Prep prepares all video lessons.
+Onsego GED Prep prepares all video lessons.

 Traditional GED classes

 If you prefer to attend a traditional class, we can help you too.
 On our website, you can find numerous locations that offer GED classes, often at no cost at all.
 These locations include local schools, libraries, non-profit organizations, or churches.

-Our database includes more than 20 000 GED prep locations, so click here.
+Our database includes more than 20,000 GED prep locations; you can discover them all here.
 Type the name of your city/town and get the list of free GED schools.

 As we said before, many students say that GED testing is easy and that it isn’t that hard to pass.
 We agree: if you are well prepared, you can pass the GED test without any trouble.
 Follow these tips below to get the best results.